ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/endpoints/Render.md

 - node -- contains the nl text and concept name that data was produced for
 - data -- raw data collection to be rendered

-Below is an example that illustrates how to send formatted messages directly to Slack.
-See [Walmart sample](../../../samples/Walmart.md) for full usage.

 Slack Example:

 ```